KohheePeace/coderhackers/docs/frontend-quick-learning/recap-course.md

 There are a number of options for developing the back-end of your website.

 :::info  Backend Language + Web Framework
-- Ruby + Rails
+- Ruby + Ruby on Rails
 - Javascript (Node.js) + Express
 - PHP + Laravel
 - Python + Django
 :::

-Which option you choose is subjective to the individual.
-It's a very annoying topic.
+Which one to choose is a very difficult question to answer.

-I would recommend **Ruby + Rails**.
+But I would recommend **Ruby + Ruby on Rails**.

 I first tried (Node.js + Express), but at the time it was too difficult for me and I gave up on it.

-After that, I tried **Rails** and I was able to create a web service quickly and it was a lot of fun for me.
+After that, I tried **Ruby on Rails** and I was able to create a web service quickly and it was a lot of fun for me.

-I'm currently working on this Rails course and hope to see you again at some point.
+I'm currently working on the Ruby on Rails course and hope to see you again at some point.

 See you~! 🙋‍♂️